Glizzus/blog/src/content/blog/should-you-do-devcontainers.md

 Dev Containers are subject to virtualization overhead on every OS except for Linux.
 If you have a weak workstation, then you will notice it.

 Your intellisense and syntax highlighting will be slow.
 IDE features will work slowly, if at all.

+You may convince yourself that it isn't a big deal, but it will erode away at you over time and annoy you.
+There is nothing worse than an annoying dev environment.

 A good rule of thumb is that you have should **16 GB RAM** to use Dev Containers.